Information, deadlines and resource documents for U.S. tariff actions and the responses by the rest of the world.

 Please note we do not accept payment via American Express.

 LARRY T. ORDET is a member of Sandler, Travis & Rosenberg, P.A., resident in the Miami office, and serves on the Firm’s Operating Committee.
-Mr. Ordet concentrates his practice on general customs compliance matters, with particular emphasis on tariff classification, NAFTA duty deferral and preference program qualification issues.
+Mr. Ordet concentrates his practice on general customs compliance matters, with particular emphasis on tariff classification, country of origin, valuation, preference program and free trae agreement qualification, and penalty issues.
 He has worked extensively on WCO tariff classification issues involving the modification of the Harmonized System and related Explanatory Notes.